 "Digital accessibility" refers to designing web-based content to a set of standards so that it can be fully used by people with disabilities.

-Web content is defined as anything viewed with a web browser.
-Web-based course materials that faculty and GE instructors create or provide includes:
+Web-based content is anything viewed with a web browser.
+Web-based course materials that faculty and GE instructors create or provide include:

 - Web-based documents, such as Microsoft Word documents, PowerPoint presentations, and PDFs;